H Halawachy Picturing the American War in Iraq

 (Monday) 11:15 - 11:45(GMT+00:00) View in my time

-Huda Halawachy: Picturing the American War on Iraq: A Visual Discourse Analysis of Decoding ‘Death’ in the Photojournalist’s Lenses For me, the strength of photography
+Huda Halawachy: Picturing American War on Iraq: A Visual Discourse Analysis of Decoding ‘Death’ in the Photojournalist’s Lenses For me, the strength of photography lies in

 Speakers for this event